DigitalPublishingToolkit/Money-Lab-Reader/docs/3_1-Golumbia.md

 they took the profit.
 The 6 Bitcoins I get for selling a lawnmower today, may (likely will) only buy me a box of cereal tomorrow.
-This forces people to constantly transfer their Bitcoins into the supposedly-outdated national currencies, which underpin Bitcoin, are actually necessary for it, rather than being the old-fashioned predecessors to it.
+This forces people to constantly transfer their Bitcoins into the supposedly-outdated national currencies underpinning Bitcoin, which are actually necessary for it, rather than being the old-fashioned predecessors to it.